How Culture Works in PracticeOnline

-In the framework of the ENCATC Evaluation Working Sessions, the online workshop "How Culture Works in Practice" will be held on 19 October from 14:30-16:30 (CEST).
+In the framework of the ENCATC Evaluation Working Sessions, the online workshop "How Culture Works in Practice" was held on 19 October from 14:30-16:30 (CEST).

-This workshop gives a brief and concise introduction
+This workshop gave a brief and concise introduction

 to the Goethe-Institut’s evaluation concept “Culture works” and subsequently